-Why would a network go to all this bother to trap and process certain packet?
-Surely its easier and cheaper to simply forward the packet onward to its intended destination?
-The answer can be "yes" or "no", depending on how you feel about the role of middleware.
+Why would a network go to all this bother to trap and process certain packets?
+Surely it's easier and cheaper to simply forward the packet onward to its intended destination?
+The answer can be "yes" or "no", depending on how you feel about the role of middleware in TCP/IP.